slasser/CoStar/README.md

-# ocaml-allstar
+# GallStar
-Simple OCaml implementation of the ALL(*) parsing algorithm
+Formally verified parser interpreter based on the ALL(*) parsing algorithm